miya0001/auto-build/README.md

-# Builds WordPress Plugin On Travis CI
+# Build WordPress Plugin On Travis CI

 This is a simple shell script that builds a WordPress plugin on Travis CI for GitHub releases API.